Anti-pluricanonical systems on Fano varieties: Boundedness of complements

-By Lemma \ref{l-compl-non-exc}, we can assume $(X',B'+M')$ is exceptional.
-Since we are assuming Theorem \ref{t-BAB-exc} in dimension $d$, $X'$ is bounded.
-So there is a bounded number $n$ divisible by $pI(\mathfrak{R})$ such that $-n(K_{X'}+B'+M')$ is nef and Cartier.
-Since $X'$ is Fano type, we can use the effective base point free theorem [\ref{kollar-ebpf}], so we can assume $-n(K_{X'}+B'+M')$ is base point free.
+and the right hand side is bounded.
+So by Lemma \ref{l-bnd-couples-bnd-Cartier-index-2}, there is a bounded number $n$ divisible by $q$ such that $-n(K_{X'}+B'+M')$ is nef and Cartier.
+Since $X'$ is of Fano type, we can use the effective base point free theorem [\ref{kollar-ebpf}], so we can assume $|-n(K_{X'}+B'+M')|$ is base point free.
 Now let